 Corps of Royal Engineers

-“Sappers”, as Soldiers in the Royal Engineers are known, are high calibre, enthusiastic and effective.
-Trained first as soldiers and secondly as engineers and tradesmen it is in this that the Corps’ affiliation with the Worshipful Company of Masons’ began in 1989.
-The Royal School of Military Engineering in Chatham delivers technically trained soldiers to the Field Army.
-The current systems approach to training is internationally acclaimed, providing lifelong learning that is innovative and relevant.
+H“Sappers”, as Soldiers in the Royal Engineers are known, are high calibre, enthusiastic and effective.
+Trained first as soldiers and secondly as engineers and tradesmen, the Corps’ affiliation with the Worshipful Company of Masons began in 1989.

 The Corps of Royal Engineers is engaged in operations all over the world, but outside active service and routine training, Royal Engineers are deployed overseas under the Joint Force Enabling Exercises conducting construction tasks in Kenya, Cyprus, the Falkland Islands and Canada.